Demon Hunter (band): 2020s

 On November 10, 2020, the band announced their first acoustic album, Songs of Death and Resurrection, which would feature acoustic renditions of songs such as "Dead Flowers" and "The Heart of a Graveyard", as well as featuring a new song, "Praise the Void", which would be released on March 5, 2021.

 On December 15, 2021, it was announced that Richie Faulkner of Judas Priest recorded a guitar solo for Demon Hunter's album, Exile, later announced for release on September 9, 2022, then delayed to October 28, 2022.
 The band quickly released three singles, "Freedom is Dead", "Silence the World", and "Defense Mechanism", the latter two featuring Tom S. Englund (Evergrey) and Max Cavalera (ex-Sepultura, Soulfly) respectively, all released through their self-founded record label, Weapons MFG.

 Demon Hunter started writing a follow-up album to Exile as early as October in 2022, shortly before their new album's release.

 On February 10, 2023, the band released a b-side from the Exile recording sessions, "The Brink", which had been an exclusive song to Demon Hunter's fan club, The Blessed Resistance, in 2022.

 On October 6, 2023, the band released another single, "Some of Us", currently as a standalone single.
 This was followed by other standalone singles, "Worlds Apart", on March 1, 2024, and "Black Stained Glass" on May 10, 2024.

-On February 7th, 2025, alternative rock band Set the Sun released a collaboration with Demon Hunter titled "Falling Apart".
+On February 7, 2025, alternative rock band Set the Sun released a collaboration with Demon Hunter titled "Falling Apart".

 On May 2, 2025, Demon Hunter released the single “I’m Done”, and on June 6, 2025, they released the single “Light Bends”.
-Another single, “Sorrow Light The Way”, was released on July 4th, 2025.
-On July 28th, 2025, the band announced their twelfth studio album, There Was a Light Here, which was released on September 12th, 2025.
+Another single, “Sorrow Light The Way”, was released on July 4, 2025.
+On July 28, 2025, the band announced their twelfth studio album, There Was a Light Here, which was released on September 12, 2025.

+The band was confirmed to be making an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.

+On July 21, 2026, the band announced a tour celebrating the 20th anniversary of their 2007 album Storm the Gates of Hell, with support from Wolves at the Gate and Bloodlines, to begin in the fall.

+In August 2026, Demon Hunter's company Hyde Lane opened a trademark lawsuit against Netflix for causing consumers "substantial confusion" due to KPop Demon Hunters and its announcement of a global tour.
+The lawsuit claims that an unidentified individual accidentally bought tickets to a Demon Hunter concert, thinking it was a KPop show.
+"Demon Hunter" as a trademark was registered by Hyde Lane in 2022 for recorded music and merchandise.